 My mother used to make a dressing with only vinegar and sugar, which was great with tomatoes.
 Even simpler, my mother-in-law often served fresh tomatoes with just a sprinkle of sugar.
 Does that count as dressing?
 Whether it does or not, it was a popular way to serve fresh tomatoes when she was young.

-Here’s how I recreated this vinaigrette dressing with fresh tomatoes and agave nectar.
+Here’s how I recreated this vinaigrette dressing with fresh tomatoes and agave nectar or honey.